neelriyer/neelriyer.github.io/_posts/2021-03-28-Dataset-Video-Restoration.md

 ---
 layout: post
-title:  Instance Segmentation Web App
+title:  Film Restoration Dataset
 ---

+{% include youtubePlayer.html id="9E3xR-hIOKo?autoplay=1&mute=1&loop=1&playlist=9E3xR-hIOKo" %}

 # TLDR

 I've created a dataset for training film restoration models.

-Here's a sample:

-{% include youtubePlayer.html id="9E3xR-hIOKo?autoplay=1&mute=1&loop=1&playlist=9E3xR-hIOKo" %}
+The video above shows a sample of the dataset.
 On the left is a video of a great star wars scene.
 On the right is the same video made crappier.

 I've added cue marks, scratches to the film and generally just made the things worse.
 Enjoy!